AmmoCan/on-point/README.md

 ### Static Front Page

 This panel adds custom management of the static front page.
-It allows you to choose what the front page of the site displays, and what page to use as the front page and what page to use as the posts page.
+It allows you to choose what the front page of the site displays, and what page to use as the front page and what page to use for the posts page.

 1. Front Page Displays - You can choose the front page to either display your latest posts or a static page.
 This theme requires you to choose the front page to display a static page.
 2. Front Page - You can choose which page to use as your front page.
 This theme requires you to create a page named 'Home' and use as your front page.